jasonbrianhall/sudoku_solver/README.md

 An interactive Sudoku solver implemented in both C++ and Python, featuring a user-friendly ncurses interface for puzzle input and visualization.
 The C++ implementation offers robust solving capabilities with multiple advanced techniques, while the Python version serves as a basic prototype.

-Their are two main C++ versions, a CLI version written in Ncurses and a GUI version designed for Microsoft Windows.
-The C++ Windows/CLI versions can also generate puzzles to be solved.
+There are two main C++ versions: a CLI version written in Ncurses and a GUI version designed for Microsoft Windows.
+Both C++ versions (Windows and CLI) can also generate puzzles to be solved.

 ## Features